Bahamian nationality law: Post-Independence

-Laurie Fransman, a leading expert on British nationality law, notes that under the terms of the 1973 Constitution, the provisions to confer nationality and citizenship were "very restricted".
+Laurie Fransman, a leading expert on British nationality law, notes that under the terms of the 1973 Constitution of the Bahamas, the provisions to confer nationality and citizenship were "very restricted".
 Generally, persons who had previously been birthright nationals as defined under the classification of CUKC, would become nationals of The Bahamas on Independence Day.
 Under its terms, naturalised Bahamians did not gain Bahamian nationality until 9 July 1974, and persons who had nationality by descent only derived nationality if the father had been born in The Bahamas.
 Those who descended of naturalised or registered Bahamians were omitted and per The Bahamas Independence Act, if those persons held dual nationality on 10 July 1973, they ceased to be both Bahamian and British.
 Exceptions were made for persons to retain their British nationality and status if they (or their father or paternal grandfather) were born, naturalised, or registered in a part of the realm which remained on 10 July part of the United Kingdom or colonies, or in a place annexed or protected by Britain.
 No provisions were made for persons who had established the right of abode in the United Kingdom to retain their British nationality.
 Women retained or lost their Bahamian nationality based upon their spouse's status and were prohibited from maintaining British status as registered wives, if their spouse lost his CUKC status.
 From independence forward, women who married Barbadian men could choose to register for Bahamian nationality.